 - low self-esteem

-Treatment Plan for Cleft Lip and Palate
+How is Cleft Lip and Palate Treated?

 If your child is born with cleft lip and palate, you should consult with a craniofacial orthodontist.
 One of the keys to successfully treating clefting is early dental intervention.
 Your craniofacial orthodontist will show you the proper way to care for your child’s mouth.
 If your child’s mouth and teeth cannot be properly cleaned with a soft bristled toothbrush, your child’s craniofacial orthodontist can recommend a tool known as a toothette.
 Your child’s routine dental care (check-ups, cleanings, and fluoride treatment) should begin around their first birthday.